wurmlab/SBC361-programming-in-R/practical2.md

 Once you are comfortable with loops, have a go at the following tasks:

 #### Q7.
-Write a loop that iterates over the numbers 10 to 100 and prints out the index as well as the value of the loop each time through in human-readable format (i.e. "Index 1 is 10", "Index 2 is 11", "Index 3 is 12", and so on).
+Write a loop that iterates over the numbers 10 to 100 and prints out the index (i.e. position of the number in the vector) as well as the number itself each time through in human-readable format (i.e. "Index 1 is 10", "Index 2 is 11", "Index 3 is 12", and so on).

 #### Q8.
-Write a loop that iterates over the numbers 10 to 100 and stores the results in a separate vector.
+Write a loop that iterates over the numbers 10 to 100 and stores this number in a separate vector.
 Can you explain the sequence of events that the computer goes through during, say, the 20th iteration?

 #### Q9-A. Write a loop that iterates over the numbers 16 to 49 and prints out the square root of the number each time through (you may have to search around for the square root function).
 Yes we *absolutely* want you to write a loop to do this.